Logiqx/wsw-results/docs/tech/diagnostics.md

 - WARNING: Similar names - NAME_1 vs NAME_2 YEARS
   - This may be important if the profile pages require identical names across all years.

-Note: It may be required for the appropriate details to be corrected in the entrants list, allowing for a re-run of the reports.
+Note: It may be required for the appropriate details to be corrected in the entrants list, followed by a re-run of the reports.